Their countries wanted them dead because of their ideas.

 In 2011, Punjab Governor Salman Taseer was gunned down by one of his own bodyguards.
 Taseer criticized the blasphemy law and defended Asia Bibi, a Christian woman accused of blasphemy.
 Bibi spent eight years on death row before her conviction was overturned earlier this year and she was able to leave Pakistan for Canada.
 Taseer’s bodyguard-turned-assassin, Mumtaz Qadri, now is hailed as a hero in Pakistan, with his grave turned into a shrine.

 History repeated itself in Hafeez’s case.
 His original attorney, Rashid Rehman, was gunned down after being subjected to death threats during a court proceeding.
 According to several media reports, the threats even came from prosecutors, who told him, “You will not come to court next time because you will not exist anymore (sic).”
 He complained to the court but no action was taken.

 This oppression against free thinkers is not isolated to Pakistan.
 Saudi Arabia continues to hold writer Raif Badawi, who endured 50 lashes, for “criticizing Islam through electronic means.”
 Malaysian atheists have been targeted for arrest and “re-education.”
 In Bangladesh, secular blogger Avijit Roy – an American citizen – was among 39 people hacked to death by radical Islamists who were offended by their views.

 But Pakistan is more than 95 percent Muslim and led by an Islamist-friendly government.
 While Saudi Arabian money has helped underwrite much of the world’s conservative Sunni education, it does not enjoy support from Muslim Brotherhood-aligned Western organizations like MAS and CAIR.

-Each death, each blasphemy allegation, is a human and civil rights violation.
+Each death, and each blasphemy allegation, is a human and civil rights violation.
 We can’t say that things would change if American Islamists applied the same outrage they had for Khashoggi’s murder to Hafeez’s case, or Badawi’s.
 But the blatant Islamist hypocrisy on human rights reveals CAIR and other Islamist groups are not “civil rights” groups as they are described in the New York Times and other mainstream media, but are front groups for radical Islam.